TorsteinAndvik/Programming-in-Haskell/Chapter 2/exercises.md

 ---

-1. Function names can start with a lower case letter.
+1. Function names must start with a lower case letter.
 2. Funtions written between arguments must be enclosed in single back quotes.
 3. Wrong indentation on last line.